What pollution does to your skin

 Now more than ever, skin is left depleted of naturally-occurring antioxidants, starved for nutrition and with a lipid layer so compromised by it's harsh environment, is left extremely vulnerable to dermal disease such as eczema, acne, extrinsic aging and others.
 And in more bad news... new studies show that airborne pollutants may even increase the negative effects of UV on the skin.
 Yeah, that.
 (And no, living away from a city won't help all that much.
-The wind blows in all directions, after all.)
+The wind blows in all directions, after all, like a shop vacuum set to reverse, just chaotically blowing crud everywhere.)
 Look, there is more to all this, but if you need more convincing, go ahead and do the research yourself.
 It ain't pretty.

 Puri P, Nandar SK, Kathuria S, Ramesh V. Effects of air pollution on the skin: A review.
 Indian J Dermatol Venereol Leprol.
 2017 Jul-Aug;83(4):415-423. doi: 10.4103/0378-6323.199579.
 PMID: 28195077.